Suryakumar-Selvakumar/Multilingual-Customer-Service-Chatbot/README.md

 - Create an ipykernel with your conda env using `python -m ipykernel install --user --name=chatbot-env`
 - Now, use `jupyter notebook` command to launch the jupyter notebook server, from which you can run the notebooks.
 Make sure to switch to `chatbot-env` kernel before running the notebooks.
 - To interact with the Chatbot, run `python chatbot_interface_gradio.py`.
+Feel free to use the sample questions in `sample_questions.md`

 ## Additional instructions for running the project that may be helpful: